Obaydawan/emberrisk/README.md

 # EmberRisk

-EmberRisk is a lightweight MLOps, Data Engineering with Machine-Learning project for wildfire-risk classification using public environmental data.
+mberRisk is a lightweight MLOps, Data Engineering with Machine-Learning project for wildfire-risk classification using public environmental data.

 The project combines historical wildfire detections with weather and environmental data to build a cell-day dataset and predict whether a wildfire will occur within a future time horizon.